 - Be suitable for long-term and repeated use.

 For example, Touch’s benefit cards have a consumer value of €39.95.
 Thanks to this high experiential value, the recipient really experiences it as a gift.
 This makes them willing to pay ‘more’ for a product or service and thus the price-quality ratio is maintained.
 In addition, these products can be used repeatedly for a period of 3 months to a year.
 In this way, each time the incentive is used, a positive association is added to the brand that issued this product.
 This keeps a brand top of mind for a long time.
 This creates a brand preference and thus repeat purchases are unconsciously encouraged.

-Want to stay up to date on the latest loyalty news?
+Do you want to stay up to date with the latest loyalty news?